DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Determining the 12-Month Period

-Except with respect to military caregiver leave, an employer is permitted to choose any one of the following methods for determining the 12-month period in which the 12 weeks of leave entitlement occurs:
+Except with respect to military caregiver leave, a district may choose any one of the following methods for determining the "12-month period" in which the 12 weeks of leave entitlement occurs:

 29 C.F.R.
 825.200(b)